 On this page

 Are you an entrepreneur in the hospitality sector?
-As of Wednesday 14 October 22.00 hours restaurants, bars and terraces must remain closed until (and including) at least 9 February 2021.
+Restaurants, bars and terraces must remain closed until (and including) at least 9 February 2021.
 Takeout and delivery are allowed.
-Hotels may stay open and are allowed to serve their guests.
-All sales of alcohol are prohibited from 20.00 hours until 7.00 hours.
+Hotels may stay open but are not allowed to serve their guests.
+All sales of alcohol are prohibited from 20:00 until 6:00 hours.
 This applies to hotels, takeout and delivery and all other outlets selling alcohol.

 Restaurants, bars and terraces

-If you offer takeout you must make sure your personnel and customers must maintain 1.5 metres distance.
+If you offer takeout you must make sure your personnel and customers maintain 1.5 metres distance.
 If you offer delivery, you deliver to people’s front door and make sure to maintain safe (1.5 metres) distance.

 Rules for terraces